 1985 – 2011

-The logo originally contained the full name of the company, “The Blackstone Group.”
+The logo originally featured the company’s full name, “The Blackstone Group.”
 The central word is colored white and placed within a large black rectangle resembling a solid block.
 This geometric shape is a reference to the word “stone.”
 In contrast, the words on either side are black and placed on a white background.
 All parts of the inscription are in a single font: a contrasting serif font with thin elongated serifs.

 2011 – today